 Today’s workers have different expectations than their predecessors.
 They value their health and well-being and prioritize working for organizations that take a holistic, whole-person approach to employee wellness.

-At Cigna, we are committed to improving the health and vitality of everyone we serve.
+At Cigna Healthcare, we are committed to improving the health and vitality of everyone we serve.
 This mission comes to life in the work that we are doing in integrating medical, pharmacy, and behavioral healthcare and data to deliver better management of healthcare costs for our clients and better outcomes for health plan members.

-Our newly released Value of Integration study, which was conducted with Aon plc, shows that Cigna's integrated benefits employer clients saved $148 per member per year in 2021.
+Our newly released Value of Integration study, which was conducted with Aon plc, shows that Cigna Healthcare's integrated benefits employer clients saved $148 per member per year in 2021.
 The study compares the costs for clients that use our integrated benefits (Cigna medical, pharmacy, and behavioral benefits) vs. those that use fragmented benefits (Cigna medical with behavioral and pharmacy benefits from other vendors).

-Using a similar study method, Cigna then evaluated the financial impact of engaging employees to participate in health improvement programs, such as wellness coaching.
+Using a similar study method, Cigna Healthcare then evaluated the financial impact of engaging employees to participate in health improvement programs, such as wellness coaching.
 That study also found a significant financial impact in engaging employees to participate in health improvement programs, such as wellness coaching.
-These programs saved Cigna integrated employer clients more than $1,400 per member per year.
+These programs saved Cigna Healthcare integrated employer clients more than $1,400 per member per year.

-“When benefits are built to work together as one, we can better engage our customers to take control of their health while driving savings and ease for them and our clients and their employees,” said Katy Wong, chief pharmacy officer, Cigna Pharmacy.
+“When benefits are built to work together as one, we can better engage our customers to take control of their health while driving savings and ease for them and our clients and their employees,” said Katy Wong, chief pharmacy officer, Cigna Healthcare.

 We sat down with Wong to better understand the Value of Integration study and the implications for employers.

 What is the 2022 Cigna Healthcare Value of Integration study?